The Lost Moment

-The Lost Moment is a 1947 melodramatic psychological thriller film with elements of horror directed by Martin Gabel and starring Robert Cummings, Susan Hayward and Agnes Moorehead.
+The Lost Moment is a 1947 American Gothic psychological thriller film directed by Martin Gabel and starring Robert Cummings, Susan Hayward and Agnes Moorehead.

 The film was not well received at the time but its reputation has risen in recent years.

 Plot

-The movie mirrors some details of its source material and the broad outline of its plot, but it radically alters the characters, adding schizophrenia, a murder, and a fire.
+The movie mirrors some details of its source material (Henry James's The Aspern Papers) and the broad outline of its plot, but it radically alters the characters, adding dissociative identity disorder, a murder, and a fire.

 A publisher, Lewis Venable, travels from New York to Venice, seeking to buy the 19th-century love letters of the late poet Jeffrey Ashton to a woman named Juliana Bordereau.
 He learns from a living poet, Charles Russell, that Juliana is still alive at 105.

 Without announcing his intentions, Lewis assumes a false identity.
 He takes lodging at Juliana's and meets her great-niece Tina, a pianist.

 In time, he discovers that Juliana is in dire need of money.
 She even offers to sell him a valuable painting at far too low a price.
 He also learns that Tina has dissociative identity disorder; at times believing that she is Juliana and the object of Ashton's love letters.

 Charles tries to blackmail Lewis by threatening to reveal his true identity and his interest in acquiring the letters.

-Lewis comes to believe that Ashton was murdered and buried in the garden.
-He prepares to leave, and in a chaotic scene, Juliana accidentally sets the house on fire.
+Lewis eventually grabs his chance to take the letters and prepares to flee with his loot.
+This leads to the climatic scene where we discover the fate of Ashton, and the aged Juliana accidentally sets the house on fire.
 Lewis manages to rescue her from the burning house, but she dies almost immediately.
-The precious letters are consumed in the conflagration, and Tina steps into Lewis' embrace.
+The precious letters are consumed in the conflagration, and Tina, freed from the past, steps into Lewis' embrace.